api3dao/old-api3-docs/docs/airnode/next/concepts/authorization.md

 ### Access (deny, allow, filter)

-How authorizers behave is based on the `chains` field of `config.json` for a givin Airnode.
+How authorizers impact access is based on the `chains` field of `config.json` for a givin Airnode.

 #### Deny All